doritoes/ipgiraffe.com/4_CloudFront.md

 2. In the search bar enter "CloudFront" and click on **CloudFront**

 ## Create a CloudFront Distribution
-If prompted for a distributio ntype, select "Web" distribution and proceed.
+If prompted for a distribution type, select "Web" distribution and proceed.

 1. Click **Create a CloudFront distribution**
   - Origin name: *paste your invoke URL here*